Solihull Approach Code of Practice for delivering Solihull Approach training and Solihull Approach groups

 2. If you are setting up a service based on the Solihull Approach, please include ‘Solihull Approach’ appropriately, for example, in the description or as part of the title.

-3. If you are applying the Solihull Approach in a new subject area, where the Solihull Approach is the main model, we are really interested to hear from you.
-We are interested in partnership working where appropriate.
-For further details please contact the Solihull Approach office.
+3. If you are applying the Solihull Approach in a new subject area, where the Solihull Approach is the main model, we would be really interested to hear from you.
+We are also interested in partnership working where appropriate.
+For further details, please contact the Solihull Approach office.

 This code of practice is updated as an ongoing process.
 This version supersedes all prior Solihull Approach Codes of Practice.
-To view updates visit our website https://solihullapproach.heiapply.com/application/Code_of_Practice
+To view updates, visit our website: https://solihullapproachparenting.com.